muratk5n/thirdwave/en/2019/05/drugs.md

 ### Routes

-Data comes from arrests, if they caught it en route, from and to country were recorded, or the intented destination had the transport went ahead.
-Sometimes source, target is missing.
-If they record the production country of the drug I take that as source if missing.
+Data comes from UNODC, collected from individual arrests between 2011-2016.
+If they caught the smuggling en route from and to country are usually recorded, or the intented destination had the transport went ahead.
+Sometimes source, target is missing, but if they recorded the production country I take that as source.
 If destination is missing, I take country of arrest as final destination.

-Per route weights of all drugs are summed as if they are one drug, to give a general idea.
-I multiply tablet quantity with 100 mg per tablet to turn it into weight.
-I filtered out all cannabis related transport as it is becoming accepted as a soft drug anyway, at a level of alcohol in US.
+Report treats the weights of all drugs as equivalent, they are summed per from-to route, to give a general idea of the importance of each route.
+I multiply tablet quantities with 100 mg per tablet to turn them into weights as well.
+I filter out all cannabis related transport as this drug is becoming accepted at the same level of alcohol these days, report's focus is harder drugs, opium, heroine, meth, and others.

 The strategy followed is to sum weight of all drugs